All devices are in Radiopaque or Translucent versions

 Code: VST

-This stent is the classic and straight stent for tracheal or bronchial affections.
+This stent is the classic and straight stent for tracheal or laryngeal affections.
 It has a tubular structure, with flat surface anchoring studs on its outer wall to prevent stent migration.

 Vet Thin Wall stent